From the First Whisky in Japan to World-Class Whisky

 - Kakubin, a whisky popularly used in highballs, has remained a favorite through seven decades that have seen much historical change.

 One example of this is the promotion of the "highball" style of drinking whisky mixed with soda.
 Highballs mixed with our Kakubin and Torys Extra whiskies have found wide popularity among men and women of all ages thanks to the launching of the canned Kaku Highball and canned Torys Highball products, a campaign to promote highballs and an increase in the number of bars and restaurants serving them.
-We also continue to promote a sophisticated culture of whisky enjoyment through introducing single malt whiskies and the excellent combination of Hibiki with Perrier sparkling water.
+We also continue to promote a sophisticated culture of whisky enjoyment through premium whiskies such as Hibiki, Yamazaki, and Hakushu.

-In the area of liqueurs, we stimulate demand by conveying the appeal of cocktails made with such liqueurs as Lejay-Cassis and Kahlúa that can be enjoyed at home as well as in bars.
+In the area of liqueurs, we stimulate demand by conveying the appeal of enjoying authentic cocktails at establishments such as bars and in the home with a focus on products Lejay-Cassis and Kahlúa.

 - Hibiki, a whisky valued around the world for its elegant flavor and superior quality.